-To make an accurate transmission rate measurement a known concentration Test Gas (usually 100% Water vapor) is applied to one side of the barrier material to be tested and the other side is swept with a water vapor free Carrier Gas (nitrogen).
-This is accomplished by mounting the sample in a device called a Diffusion Cell.
-For convenience a diffusion cell is often referred to as a "test cell" or as a "cell".
+To make an accurate transmission rate measurement a known concentration Test Gas (usually 100% Water vapor) is applied to one side of the barrier material to be tested and the other side is swept with an water vapor free Carrier Gas (nitrogen).
+This process is illustrated in Figure 1-2 which depicts a Film sample mounted in a standard 100% RH Test Cell.